“I know I should be doing more on LinkedIn but I don’t know what to do first.”

 What does it take to create and maintain an effective LinkedIn presence?
-Start by tackling these five aspects of LinkedIn, and you’ll be well on your way.
+Start by digging into these six pieces of LinkedIn, and you’ll be well on your way.

 Your profile is the first thing other LinkedIn users will see when searching for you.
 Together, elements including your profile photo, the banner or background shot across the top of your profile page, and the headline on your page work together to tell the visitor who you are.